 There’s seven people on a mining ship in deep space.
 They encounter an alien and everything goes to hell.
 It is an exceedingly simple story but thanks to the style, acting, atmosphere, visuals and suspense, it goes from B-movie to mind-shearing cinema.
 Nothing like this happened at the movies before.
-The reason it works is partially because HR Giger’s Alien design is bizarre.
+The reason it works is partially because HR Giger’s Alien design is such an uncomfortably bizarre creation.
 Its body, reproduction process and behaviour burst into people’s faces two years after Luke Skywalker’s adventure into the stars and to this day, is still so…alien.
 Sigourney Weaver’s Ripley isn’t a hero.
 None of the crew members are.
 Which makes the creature all that more threatening.
 It’s a quiet, sweat-numbing experience.

 Preferred version: Ridley Scott released a Director’s Cut in 2003 but to be honest, it doesn’t make much difference.
 He adds some scenes and shortens others but it makes no impactful variations.
 Even a scene featuring characters being cocooned doesn’t really add to the film.
 The original is still perfect.

 ALIENS (1986) THE WHITE-KNUCKLE ROLLERCOASTER